 - Age - With increasing age, there is a greater incidence of cognitive decline.

 - Family history - If someone’s first-degree relative (mother, father, or sibling) has Alzheimer’s, the chances are up to seven times greater that they may develop the disease.

 - Genetic Predisposition - A person with two APOe-4 genes is at a higher risk of developing Alzheimer’s disease in later life.

 - Cardiovascular disease

-The good news is that many risk factors can be controlled effectively by adopting correct lifestyle choices.
+The good news is that many risk factors can be controlled effectively by adopting correct lifestyle choices to prevent Alzheimer's.
 The three most important ways in which lifestyle modifications can impact our brain health are:

 - Decrease stress levels

 - Improve nutritional status and avoid Diabetes